-Are you concerned there’s a glass ceiling for Google AdWords campaigns?
+Are you concerned there’s a glass ceiling for Google Ads campaigns?
 If you think your eCommerce business ads have hit it, rest assured, you can breakthrough.
 When conversion rates have seemed to stall, reviewing your Google ads account is critical.
 For eCommerce marketing, we’ve put together a list of the most effective strategies for improving your Google shopping ads and AdWords campaigns.

 When to Use Google Shopping Ads or Search Ads

 Google search ads are one of the most popular and well-known Google ad types.
 These types of search campaign ads will display on the search results pages when someone enters search terms for keywords or phrases that you specify for the ads.
 Specifically, these are text ads.

 Search ads differ from Google shopping ads, mainly in how they operate.
 A search ad will give you control of keywords and phrases and show text ads on the search results page.
 But for eCommerce marketing, Google shopping ads, also known as product listing ads (PLAs), are probably the best fit, although eCommerce brands can benefit from running a mixture of both campaign types.
 Choosing which strategy to deploy will heavily depend on data found in Google Analytics and what you know about the customer journey.

 Google shopping ads require marketers to have an eCommerce website and a product listing feed.
 A Google shopping ad will be based on your company’s product feed.
 So Google shopping ads require marketers to target their ads campaigns with the ideal, targeted search terms.
 When someone creates a Google shopping ad based on the brand’s product feed, Google will display a shopping product ad on the search results page that lists the product’s reviews, costs, and other relevant information.